 In return for this contribution, the scholarship recipient will be expected to commit to participating in church services one Sunday per month, (excluding January).
 The recipient will be expected to engage with and learn music to be performed as part of this monthly service.
 In addition to this, the recipient will be invited to perform at an annual concert raising funds to continue the scholarship programme.

 The scholarship will be for one calendar year.
 A review of progress will occur six monthly in July and December, on the basis of which a decision will be made whether to continue the scholarship for each recipient into the next year.

 While some familiarity with Christian faith would be advantageous, it is not essential.
 Participation in this programme will include exposure to some teaching about faith relevant to the music chosen, in order to facilitate interpretation and understanding of the context in which the music will be performed.

-Please fill out the Application Form below, and return to the Reverend Keren Terpstra (the Vicar) no later than 27th March 2020: email@example.com.
+Please fill out the Application Form below, and return to the Reverend Keren Terpstra (the Vicar): email@example.com.

 All donations over $2 to St Margaret’s Music through the Melbourne Anglican Foundation are tax deductible, and can be made online: www.melbourneanglican.org.au/Foundation or on the form below: